No one should have no one to turn to

-Now more than ever, no one in Nottingham and Nottinghamshire should have no one
+Now more than ever, no one in Northamptonshire should have no one

-More than 850,000 older people could be spending this Christmas alone - including many in Notts and Nottinghamshire.
+More than 850,000 older people could be spending this Christmas alone - including many in Northamptonshire.
 Now, more than ever, we must not fail those who need us most.

-After what’s been a terrifying and isolating year for many, older people in Notts and Nottinghamshire are looking ahead to a Christmas like no other in living memory.
+After what’s been a terrifying and isolating year for many of us, older people in Northamptonshire are looking ahead to a Christmas like no other in living memory.